yonyu/rust_webassembly_project/README.md

 # Creating a Rust Web Assembly project

+You can create your own repository by using this reopository as the template.

 Before Rust version 1.82, it is easy to create a Rust WebAssembly project by using rust-webpack template.
 You simply follow the steps below:

 ```